Worried about Inheritance Tax? You need an Estate Planning Lawyer

 · Establishing trusts and charity donations.

-Far from being set in stone, wills can change with your personal circumstances, so it is advisable to revisit them when you get married or divorced or when you have children or grandchildren.
+Far from being set in stone, wills can change with your personal circumstances, so it is advisable to revisit them when you get married or divorced, when you have children or grandchildren, when you retire and when you can receive an inheritance.
 In fact, the UK government recommend that everyone has a will and review it regularly, especially after one of these important life events.
 And you may be surprised how cheap a comprehensive will properly drafted by an experienced lawyer can be.
-Our Wills start at just £180 plus VAT

 If you decide not to make a will, things can get very messy when you die.
-The courts will divide your estate according to the rules of intestacy.
-Under these rules, only married or civil partners and some close relatives will be able to inherit.
+The court will divide your estate according to the rules of intestacy.
+Under these rules, only married or civil partners and some close relatives will be able to inherit and even then there are set limits on how much they inherit.

-If you make a will which is not legally valid, the rules of intestacy will decide how the estate will be settled.
+If you make a will which is not legally valid, the intestacy rules decide how the estate will be divided up.

 Click here to read more about Making Your Will